Blaine Robison, M.A.

 We might also consider the fact that the verb katapheugō also translates Heb. kasah (SH-3680), to cover, take shelter, in reference to ADONAI being a refuge from enemies or troubles (Ps 143:9); as well as Heb. ruts (SH-7323), to run, and used in reference to nations running to ADONAI for refuge (Isa 55:5); and Heb. lavah (SH-3867), to join, be joined, also used in reference to nations coming to ADONAI for refuge (Jer 50:5; Zech 2:11).

 might have: Grk. echō, pres. subj., 1p-pl.
 See verse 9 above. strong: Grk. ischuros, adj., strong, used here to mean high on a scale of extent as respects strength or impact. encouragement: Grk. paraklēsis may mean (1) emboldening for facing or carrying out a responsibility or task, exhortation or encouragement; or (2) heartening in a time of trouble through word or demeanor; consolation or comfort.
-The second meaning applies here. to hold fast: Grk. krateō, aor. inf., may mean (1) to gain control of; secure, seize; or (2) to have firm hold on; hold fast, hold to.
+The first meaning applies here. to hold fast: Grk. krateō, aor. inf., may mean (1) to gain control of; secure, seize; or (2) to have firm hold on; hold fast, hold to.
 The second meaning is intended here.

 to the hope: Grk. ho elpis.
 See verse 11 above. set before us: Grk. prokeimai, pres. pass. part., to be in public view, be set forth.
 For the Israelites "the hope that is set before us" might allude to the completion of all covenantal promises (cf. Acts 1:6), but spiritually speaking the hope is Yeshua himself (2Cor 1:10; 1Th 1:3), the redemption he secured for all that trust in his atoning blood, and the resurrection he promised to occur on the last day of the present age (cf. John 6:39-40; Acts 23:6; 24:15).